tidyomics/tidySpatialWorkshop2024/README.md

 ### _R_ / _Bioconductor_ packages used

 * tidySingleCellExperiment
+* plyranges

 ### Workshop goals and objectives

-In exploring and analysing RNA sequencing data, there are a number of key concepts, such as filtering, scaling, dimensionality reduction, hypothesis testing, clustering and visualisation, that need to be understood.
-These concepts can be intuitively explained to new users, however, (i) the use of a heterogeneous vocabulary and jargon by methodologies/algorithms/packages, (ii) the complexity of data wrangling, and (iii) the coding burden, impede effective learning of the statistics and biology underlying an informed RNA sequencing analysis.

-The tidytranscriptomics approach to RNA sequencing data analysis abstracts out the coding-related complexity and provides tools that use an intuitive and jargon-free vocabulary, enabling focus on the statistical and biological challenges.
+The tidytranscriptomics approach to single-cell RNA sequencing data analysis abstracts out the coding-related complexity and provides tools that use an intuitive and jargon-free vocabulary, enabling focus on the statistical and biological challenges.

 #### Learning goals

-* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidyseurat, tidySingleCellExperiment and tidyHeatmap.
+* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with the SingleCellExperiment data object.
+* To explore integration of genomic and transcriptomic data also using a tidy data paradigm.

 #### What you will learn

-* Basic tidy operations possible with tidyseurat and tidySingleCellExperiment
+-   Basic `tidy` operations possible with `tidySingleCellExperiment` and `GRanges`
-* The differences between Seurat and SingleCellExperiment representation, and tidy representation
-* How to interface Seurat and SingleCellExperiment with tidy manipulation and visualisation
+-   How to interface `SingleCellExperiment` with tidy manipulation and visualisation
-* A real-world case study that will showcase the power of tidy single-cell methods compared with base/ad-hoc methods
+-   A real-world case study that will showcase the power of `tidy` single-cell methods compared with base/ad-hoc methods
+-   Examples of how to integrate genomic and transcriptomic data (ChIP-seq and RNA-seq)

-#### What you will not learn
+#### What you will *not* learn

-* The molecular technology of single-cell sequencing
+-   The molecular technology of single-cell sequencing
-* The fundamentals of single-cell data analysis
+-   The fundamentals of single-cell data analysis
-* The fundamentals of tidy data analysis
+-   The fundamentals of tidy data analysis
+-   Detailed data integration methods (multi-view or multi-omics algorithms)